-In Solomon Islands' view, the assessment to which Article 16 (2) refers must be an environment impact assessment as normally understood in national and international practice.
+In the Federated States of Micronesia's view, the assessment to which Article 16 (2) refers must be an environment impact assessment as normally understood in national and international practice.
 Since such an assessment is well within the capabilities of a State Party such as France, the words "within its capabilities" afford no relevant limitation to the obligation under Article 16 (2).